cloudify-cosmo/docs.getcloudify.org/content/plugins/vsphere.md

 Node by node explanation:

 1. Creates a server.
-In the server 'networking' property we spefied desired domain name as 'example.com', additional DNS server 8.8.8.8, and three existing networks we want to connect to: example_management_network, example_external_network and example_other_network.
+In the server 'networking' property we specified desired domain name as 'example.com', additional DNS server 8.8.8.8, and three existing networks we want to connect to: example_management_network, example_external_network and example_other_network.
 In the 'server' property we specified server name as example_server, vm template name as example_server_template, number of cpus as 1, and RAM as 512 MB.

 2. Creates a network.
 We specified network name as example_network, network vLAN id as 1, and an existing vSwitch name we want to connect to as example_vswitch.

-3. Creates a storage.
+3. Creates a virtual hard disk.
 We specified desired storage size as 1 GB and wish to add this storage to example_server vm.

 {{% /gsCloak %}}